gatsbyjs/gatsby/docs/docs/deploying-to-qovery.md

 ## Environments

-Qovery brings the powerful [concept of environment](https://docs.qovery.com/extending-qovery/branches-and-environments) to never break the production and safely develop new feature.
+Qovery brings the powerful [concept of environments](https://docs.qovery.com/extending-qovery/branches-and-environments) to never break the production and safely develop new features.

 ## Custom Domains